napari/docs/docs/developers/contributing/testing.md

 There are a couple things to keep in mind when writing a test where a `Qt` event loop or a `napari.Viewer` is required.
-The important thing is that any widgets you create during testing needs to be cleaned up at the end of each test:
+The important thing is that any widgets you create during testing need to be cleaned up at the end of each test:

 1. If you need a `QApplication` to be running for your test, you can use the [`qtbot`](https://pytest-qt.readthedocs.io/en/latest/reference.html#pytestqt.qtbot.QtBot) fixture from `pytest-qt`